junqing-zhang/junqing-zhang.github.io/_pages/professional-activities.md

 # Editorship
 * Editor of EAI Transactions on Industrial Networks and Intelligent Systems (Jan.
 2018 to present)
+* Review Editor of  IoT and Sensor Networks Section, Frontiers in Communications and Networks (May 2020 to present)

 # Guest Editor
 * Special Issue on "Security Threats to Artificial Intelligence-Driven Wireless Communication Systems" on Security and Communications Networks, [link](https://www.hindawi.com/journals/scn/si/489130/cfp/){:target="_blank"}